 “You mean, to us getting even with Darci and Nate.
 If you haven’t figured it out yet, my darling friend has a bit of a Cupid complex and is always trying—”

 “About that.”
-He gave her a sheepish smile.
+He gave her a guilty smile.
 “This wasn’t Darci’s idea, it was mine.”

 First the cryptic toast.
-Now he admitted to intentionally switching places with Darci.
+Now he was admitting to intentionally switching places with Darci?
 None of this made any sense.
 In the four months she’d known him, he’d never once shown any interest in her.
 Zilch.
 Nada.
-She’d assumed his lack of interest had something to do with her lack of promiscuity, coupled with her tight friendship to his best friend’s fiancée.

 Confused, she asked, “What are you talking about?
 Why would you switch places with Darci?”

-He captured her hand, then rubbed the rough pad of his thumb along her knuckles.
-“Answer me honestly, if I had asked you out to dinner, would you have accepted?”
+He slid his hand over hers, then rubbed his thumb along her knuckles.
+“Answer me honestly…if I had asked you out to dinner, would you have accepted?”